-New Home Prices Rise in Phoenix According to Newest Figures, Sales Decline
+New Home Prices Gain in Phoenix According to Recent Figures, Sales Decrease

-New home closings represented 4.1% of overall housing closings, less than the 8.2% of closings a year earlier.
-Following a year-over-year decline in January, closings of new and existing homes also declined year-over-year in February.
+New home closings represented 8.0% of overall housing closings.
+They represented 7.7% of closings a year earlier.
+Closings of new and existing homes slid year-over-year in May after also falling in April year-over-year.

 Pricing and Mortgage Trends